Mastercard-Gateway/gateway-java-sample-code/README.md

 1. Click here to -> [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)
 1. Fill in the details such as Merchant Id, API Password & Gateway Base URL

+## Authentication
+1. You can authenticate in one of two ways:
+- Using your API key and password (available from the merchant portal).
+To do this, set the API password as an environment variable.
+- Using a certificate, which can be downloaded from the merchant portal.
+You will then need to convert the PEM file to a PKCS12.
+You can do this using the [OpenSSL tool](https://www.openssl.org/source/).
+Then pass the trust store path and password in as environment variables.

 ## Steps for running locally
 1. Download code
 1. Run *mvn clean install*